Atlanta Braves tomahawk chop and name controversy: Tomahawk chop

+"not an appropriate acknowledgement of tribal tradition or culture".
+"It reduces Native Americans to a caricature and minimizes the contributions of Native peoples as equal citizens and human beings".

 During the off-season, the Braves met with the National Congress of American Indians to start discussing a path forward.
+The NCAI has called on the Braves to end the tomahawk chop and change their mascot.
 For eighteen months after the 2019 NLDS incident, the president and CEO of the Braves, Derek Schiller, refused to disclose a position on the chop.
 When the Braves played their first home game with fans, the club encouraged fans to chant and chop.
 Commissioner of Baseball Rob Manfred opined during the 2021 World Series, "It's important to understand we have thirty markets around the country.
 They're not all the same.
 The Braves have done a phenomenal job with the Native American community".
 He supported the Braves' position on the matter because the Native American community in the Atlanta area "is wholly supportive of the Braves program, including the chop.
 For me, that's the end of the story".

-Manfred provided no evidence for his statements, and his assertions were criticized by Native people as baseless and ill-informed.
-Richard Sneed, the Principal Chief of the Eastern Band of Cherokee Indians, also stated that he personally is not offended by the name Braves or the tomahawk chop, but calls the chant "hokey", adding, "I told them, man, that's like 1940s, 1950s spaghetti western stuff."
+Richard Sneed, the Principal Chief of the Eastern Band of Cherokee Indians, also stated that he personally is not offended by the name Braves or the tomahawk chop but calls the chant "hokey", adding, "I told them, man, that's like 1940s, 1950s spaghetti western stuff."
 Sneed said he respects the opinion of those who oppose the name and chop motion.
-"I always took it as, from the time I was a child or a teen, that it was an acknowledgement of the warrior spirit of Native Americans and their strength, and so forth," Sneed said.
+"I always took it as, from the time I was a child or a teen, that it was an acknowledgement of the warrior spirit of Native Americans and their strength, and so forth", Sneed said.
 "To me, the only thing that's derogatory is Redskins".
 Before the 2021 World Series, citing the disproportionate rates of poverty, sexual assault, and substance use that Native Americans face, Sneed said, "there are huge issues that are facing Indian country, and I get a little bit frustrated when it seems to be the only thing that people are outraged about is somebody swinging their arm at a baseball game".
 He added, "I've been asked previously, 'Are you offended by the tomahawk on the uniform?'
 Like, why?
 A tomahawk is an inanimate object.
 Why would I be offended by that?"
 Still, the Eastern Cherokee Band of Indians and the Braves organization have embarked on efforts to be more culturally appropriate and to integrate parts of Cherokee language and culture into the team's activities, stadium, and merchandise.